npms-io/npms-analyzer/README.md

 ## Usage

-This project exposes all its functionality through a CLI.
+This project offers all its functionality through a CLI.

 ![Demo](https://i.imgur.com/nz9CzVR.gif)
 (output might be outdated)

 Note that you must [setup](./docs/setup.md) the project before using the CLI.
-Keep reading to learn more about the CLI and its commands.

 The most important commands will be described below.
 To discover the other ones run `$ npms-analyzer -h`.

 ### npms-analyzer observe

 The `observe` command starts observing changes that occur in the `npm` registry as well as modules that were not analyzed for a while.
-Each reported module will be pushed into a queue to be analyzed by the queue consumers.
+Each reported module will be pushed into a queue to be processed by the queue consumers.

 ```bash
 $ npms-analyzer observe --log-level debug | pino